 - Variables from structs.

-Each project has its data model which could be used by many source files, using global variables is a solution but not the good one, using structs to group data is more recommended.
+Each project has its data model which can be used by many source files.
+Using global variables is a solution but not the good one; instead, using structs to group data is more recommended.

 Let’s search using CQlinq and CppDepend for defined structs: